TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 But typically work with the summary, which adds confidence intervals and p-values.
   The confidence intervals are for the model estimates of the two coefficients `b0` and `b1`.
 The null hypothesis for all the coefficients is that they are zero.
-For `b0`, this means the hypothesis that the line passes through the origin instead of hitting
+For `b0`, this is equivalent to the hypothesis that the line passes through the origin (x=0, y=0) of the plot.
+Test uses the t-distribution, like the t-test.
+Also get the F-statistic for the entire model, just like for ANOVA.
+  We will further discuss the close relationship between all three of these procedures shortly.
+For the F-test, the null hypothesis is that the overall slope of the line is not zero.
+In the case of a single 'independent' variable `x` we are looking at now, this is equivalent to the test on `b1`.

 ```
-(smry1 <- summary(fit1))
+(smry1 <- summary(fit1))          ## this is the main output you are interested in
 class(smry1)
 is.list(smry1)
 names(smry1)